Iris

 |

-There are over 250 species of Iris that vary widely in colors and forms, they are generally grouped into three categories: bearded, beardless, and crested.
+The genus Iris is a member of the plant family Iridaceae and includes 310 species.
+Iris plants vary widely in colors and forms, they are generally grouped into three categories: bearded, beardless, and crested.
+There are six subgenera of Iris.
+To find your zone, click here: Zone Map.

 Caring for Name